 From the Gothic Style to Art Nouveau

 Fifteen rooms on the ground floor of the Palace are intended for a permanent exhibition of European and Latvian applied arts From the Gothic Style to Art Nouveau, which will chronologically cover the period from the 15th to the 20th century.
 The first five exhibition halls were opened in 2012.
-The exhibition is planned to be completed in 2018.
+The exhibition completed in 2018.

 In the Duchess’ apartments are four thematic exhibitions arranged: